Preparing for your JSA interview

 What to do at the interview

-It's important to build a good relationship with your personal adviser because you'll meet them regularly while you're on JSA.
+It's important to build a good relationship with your work coach because you'll meet them regularly while you're on JSA.
 They'll be the one to decide whether you get sanctioned or not if you're not able to keep to your agreement.

 You can do this by:

 - being prepared for your interview, for example by having all the documents you've been asked to take